The Roxie Davis Price

 Partners for Children was established in 1989 by four inner-city churches in the Knoxville Cooperative Parish of the United Methodist Church in collaboration with the Southern Regional Joint Board of the Amalgamated Clothing and Textile Workers Union (later named UNITE HERE).
 Its purpose was to "improve the lives of Knoxville's children and their families by sponsoring activities and programs to identify and address that purpose."
 The programs were to be open to children of any race, color, national origin, sex, social status, or religion.

 The first child-care center of Partners for Children was set up in 1989 in the lower floor of the union building on North Broadway to care for up to 40 children from age 3 to age 5.
-A second center was established in 1999 at Inskip United Methodist Church on Cedar Lane to care for approximately 50 children.
+A second center was established in 1999 at Inskip United Methodist Church (now Cedar Lane UMC) to care for approximately 50 children.
 On December 31, 2003, the two centers were consolidated at the Inskip site, and the ages of the children currently enrolled are 12 months to five years.

 The only solution appears to be through programs such as the Roxie Davis Price Scholarship Fund.
 With money from these funds, families can be helped in proportion to their needs and their own efforts.
 As the families work to become independent, the prospect of their children's future will be improved by their participation in the quality child development program offered by Partners for Children.
 We invite you to join the family of Roxie Davis Price in making their participation possible.